dcomtois/summarytools/README.md

 #### Transposing and selecting the stats you need

-If your eyes/brain prefer seeing things the other way around, just use “transpose=TRUE”.
-Here, we also select only the statistics we wish to
+If your eyes/brain prefer seeing things the other way around, just use `transpose = TRUE`.
+Here, we also select only the statistics we wish to see, and specify `omit.headings = TRUE` to avoid reprinting the same information as above.
-see:

 ``` r
 descr(iris, stats = c("mean", "sd", "min", "med", "max"), transpose = TRUE,